DINHC/pandas-challenge/README.md

   1. Import and read school_complete.csv and students_complete.csv
   2. Cleaned data
-  3. Create code that would print district summary by using: the entire school data with a focus on school name, total students, math score, and reading score.
+  3. Created code that would print district summary by using: the entire school data with a focus on school name, total students, math score, and reading score.
 Math score and reading score are split into average and % passing respectively.
 Both math score and reading score are used together with student count to produce % Overall Passing
   4. Create code to print out school data based on similar categories as district summary
   5. Created code to find top schools passing by focusing on % Overall Passing in descending order
   6. Created code to find bottom performing schools by focusing on % Overall Passing in ascending order